Minimal Representations of Order Types by Geometric Graphs: Exit edges and empty triangular cells

 The (real) \emph{projective plane} $\PP^2$ is a non-orientable surface obtained by augmenting the Euclidean plane $\RR^2$ by a \emph{line at infinity}.
 This line has one \emph{point at infinity} for each direction, where all parallel lines with this direction intersect.
 Thus, in $\PP^2$, each pair of parallel lines intersects in a unique point.

 For a point set $S$ in the Euclidean plane, add a line $\ell_\infty$ to obtain the projective plane.
 We use a duality transformation that maps a point $s$ of~$\PP^2$ to a line $s^*$ in~$\PP^2$.
 In this way, we get a set of lines $S^*$ dual to~$S$, giving a projective line arrangement~$\AA$.
 The removal of a line from~$\AA$ does not disconnect~$\PP^2$.
 Since~$\PP^2$ has non-orientable genus 1, removing any two lines $\ell_1$ and $\ell_2$ from $\PP^2$ disconnects it into two components.
-We call the closure of each of the two components a \emph{halfplane} determined by $\ell_1$ and~$\ell_2$.
+We call the closure of each of the two components a \emph{halfplane}\footnote{Here we follow the notation in~\cite{Gruenbaum_aas}.
+In the literature halfplanes are also called \emph{wedges}.} determined by $\ell_1$ and~$\ell_2$.
 The \emph{marked cell}~$c_{\infty}$ is the cell of~$\AA$ that contains the point $\ell_\infty^*$ dual to the line~$\ell_\infty$.
 By appropriately choosing the duality transformation, we can assume that $\ell_\infty^*$ lies at vertical infinity.
+We denote by $w(\ell_1,\ell_2)$ the halfplane determined by $\ell_1$ and $\ell_2$ that does not contain the marked cell.

 The combinatorial structure of~$\AA$, together with the marked cell, determines the order type of $S$.
 We show how to identify exit edges and their witnesses in dual line arrangements.

 We use the marked cell $c_{\infty}$ to orient the lines from~$S^*$: first, we orient the lines on the boundary of $c_{\infty}$ in one direction.
 Then, we iteratively remove lines that have already been oriented, and we define the orientation for the remaining lines from~$S^*$ by considering the new lines on the boundary of $c_{\infty}$.
 Then, $c_{\infty}$ is the only cell whose boundary is \emph{oriented consistently}, that is, it can be traversed completely along the resulting orientation.
 In particular, for an unmarked triangular cell $\triangle$ in~$\AA$, the directed edges of $\triangle$ form a transitive order on its vertices, with a unique vertex of~$\triangle$ in the middle.
 We call this vertex the \emph{exit vertex} of~$\triangle$ and the line through the other two vertices of~$\triangle$ the \emph{witness line} of~$\triangle$.